Requirements for Web Protection

-For the Windows Operating Systems supported by Web Protection, see Supported Operating Systems: Windows.
+Web Protection supports Windows only.
+For the list of supported Windows operating systems for Web Protection, see Supported Operating Systems: Windows.

 Web Protection URLs

-In addition to the Dashboard and Advanced Monitoring Agent URLs, each device's Web Protection engine requires access to the following URLs over ports 80 and 443.
-To ensure Web Protection can communicate with our servers, we would suggest allowing these URLs in your firewall software.
+In addition to the Dashboard URLs and Agent Communication URLs, the Web Protection engine on each device requires access to the following URLs over ports 80 and 443.
+To ensure Web Protection can communicate with our servers, we recommend you allow these URLs in your firewall software.

 Deep Packet Inspection